The Estate Wedge – Your Peace of Mind Option

-Your financial goals will change throughout the course of your life and the focus will eventually shift from asset accumulation and growth (saving! saving! saving!) to estate preservation and wealth transition (enjoying the sweet fruits of your labour).
+Your financial goals will change throughout the course of your life and the focus will eventually shift from asset accumulation and growth (saving! saving! saving!) to estate preservation and wealth transition.
 An estate wedge is a planning strategy that can help you with this shift from accumulation to estate planning.

 The strategy involves allocating a portion of your non-registered assets into a segregated fund contract, giving you more control over these assets from an estate planning perspective.
 This can result in several benefits, such as:

 Payout options can be tailored to the needs of your estate including lump sum payments, annuity style settlement or a combination, which can be structured directly into your contract

 You can employ strategies to address the issue of cognitive decline

 Payouts are made directly to your named beneficiaries when you pass - these payouts should bypass probate with appropriate documentation and expedite the process of distributing assets

 Distributions are not subject to your will, which provides privacy and lowers overall settlement costs

 If you’re contemplating your assets at retirement, you should also consider your will, select your executor, choose your beneficiaries and decide on which settlement option would work best for each of those beneficiaries.
 If you are still far from retirement but perhaps have aging parents, now might be a good time to consider whether your parents have a plan in place to simplify the transfer of their assets, and if you yourself have any experience in executing a will.
 Whichever scenario you find yourself in, you can give all of these factors some thought and review your options to see whether an estate wedge can simplify the whole process and help you meet your specific estate planning objectives.